 Slowing climate disruption is a key priority for the Sierra Club and the Loma Prieta Chapter.
-Almost all of our efforts help slow climate disruption, from preserving open space to promoting transit-oriented development in our cities.
-Our Climate Action Leadership Team (CALT) is working on ensuring that Climate Action Plans are robust and will deliver on targets and goals.
-To get involved contact the co-chairs:
+Almost all of our efforts help slow climate disruption, from preserving open space to promoting transit oriented development in our cities.
+Our Climate Action Leadership Team (CALT) organizes and supports our Cool Cities' team efforts to limit climate disruption city by city within our region.
+To get involved,

 For the preservation, protection, and restoration of the ecological integrity and native biodiversity of the forests of California, with efforts extending to include the forests of the United States and other regions of the world as appropriate, through education, advocacy, and political action.
 The Forest Protection Committee meets on the 3rd Monday of each month at 7 pm, at the Peninsula Conservation Center.